 To avoid this situation, here are five strategies that can help increase a successful cloud migration.

-• Consume more resources, and therefore aren’t suitable for cloud “virtualization”
+• They consume more resources and aren’t suitable for cloud “virtualization.”

 • Are non-scalable with fixed resource consumption demand